helenclx/helenchong.dev/src/pages/statements/accessibility.md

 ---
 title: Accessibility
 keyword: accessibility statement
-updated: 2026-01-03T11:23:06+0800
+updated: 2026-05-21T22:51:45+0800
 ---
 I take accessibility seriously.
-I want visitors to my website to have the best possible experience of browsing my website.
-Therefore, I strive to design this website to be accessible, including to disabled and neurodivergent people, by aiming to meet [Web Content Accessibility Guidelines (WCAG) 2.2 Level AA standards](https://www.w3.org/WAI/standards-guidelines/wcag/).
+I want visitors to have the best possible experience of browsing my website, regardless of technology and ability.
+Therefore, I strive to design this website to be inclusive of disabled and neurodivergent people, by aiming to meet [Web Content Accessibility Guidelines (WCAG) 2.2 Level AA standards](https://www.w3.org/WAI/standards-guidelines/wcag/).

 High-level overview of the accessibility features of this site: